 Here’s the final product just to give you an idea of how to use QR codes in a design.
 Pretty swanky, don’t you think?

-To start, we want you to look over the design you’d like to add a QR code to and see if there’s an empty space.
+To start, we want you to review the design you’d like to add a QR code to and see if there’s an empty space.

 You want your QR code to compliment the contents of your digital product, not be a distraction or provide instant overwhelm.